DeltaRig/Cypress/README.md

 Npm –version 8.1.2

-Project folder
+This will generate some files and folders

 > npm –i init

 > npm install cypress –save-dev

-This will generate some files and folders
+This will open the cy app

 > node_modules/.bin/cypress open